 The application process consists of: 1) standard cover sheet, 2) cover letter, 3) curriculum vita

-4) publication list, 5) research statement, 6) NYS faculty application, and 7) three reference letters.
+4) publication list, 5) research statement, 6) NYS faculty application (not needed for RTG applicants) and 7) three reference letters.
 Electronic references are preferred, but the SCGP will accept letters via postal mail.

 The SCGP and Stony Brook University are